chiral-carbon/kg-for-science/README.md

 We use 2 A100 80GB GPUs to perform extractions with Llama-3 70B.
 You can choose a different model if limited by memory and GPU.

-## Relevant Resources for Reference:
+## Relevant Resources for Reference
 ### Tools
 - Nomic AI's Atlas has beautiful and interactive visualizations and also provides an embedding API for visualizing knowledge graphs | [Site](https://atlas.nomic.ai/) | [GitHub](https://github.com/nomic-ai/nomic)
 - Instagraph is a good starting point for KG viz.
 They generate the knowldge graph (nodes and edges) given a knowledge base using GPT 3.5 | [Site](https://instagraph.ai) | [GitHub](https://github.com/yoheinakajima/instagraph)
 - The Monarch Initiative has a neat interface for phenotype/gene/disease knowledge discovery | [Site](https://next.monarchinitiative.org) | [GitHub](https://github.com/monarch-initiative)

 ### Research Papers
+- Knowledge Graph in Astronomical Research with Large Language Models: Quantifying Driving Forces in Interdisciplinary Scientific Discovery | [arXiv](https://arxiv.org/pdf/2406.01391)
 - Graph of Thoughts: Solving Elaborate Problems with Large Language Models | [arXiv](https://arxiv.org/pdf/2308.09687)
-- Knowledge Graph in Astronomical Research with Large Language Models: Quantifying Driving Forces in Interdisciplinary Scientific Discovery | [arXiv](https://arxiv.org/pdf/2406.01391)